 Symptoms of intracranial hemorrhage

-- Sudden sensation of tingling, weakness, numbness or paralysis of the face, arm or leg, especially on one side of the body.
+- The sudden sensation of tingling, weakness, numbness, or paralysis of the face, arm, or leg, especially on one side of the body.

 - Sudden and intense headache

 - Difficulty to swallow

 - The problem in understanding, speaking, reading, or writing.

 - Change in the level of consciousness or alertness, marked by stupor, lethargy, drowsiness, or coma

 If a stroke has occurred, the cause (bleeding or blood clots) must be determined to start the appropriate treatment.
 Timely medical treatment can minimize damage to the brain, thus improving the patient’s chance of recovery.

 If the bleeding is caused by a broken artery, it requires immediate brain decompression to release pooled blood and repair damage to the blood vessels.
 Decompression can be done through a burr hole procedure, an incision, craniectomy, or a craniotomy (opening the cranial cavity).